 Sports medicine is a specialized area that addresses challenges related to physical health and movement.
-But many people aren’t clear about what a sports physiotherapist actually does, as well as the role of this professional in sports medicine.
+But many people aren’t clear about what a sports physiotherapist actually does, as well as the role of a sports medicine physiotherapist.

 Sports physiotherapists are seen in a variety of settings, including clinics, sports organizations, and private practices.